raymond-chen6/CarND-P5-Vehicle-Detection/README.md

 #### Suppress false positive car detection

-In python file './utility.py', a 'heatmap_acc' deque is maintained in vehicle_detector class to record subsequence frames.
-By summing heatmap from different window search scale of find_cars_boxes() in subsequence frames and applying higher heatmap threshold than threshold tested in single frame, false positives are suppressed.
+In python file './utility.py', a 'heatmap_acc' deque is maintained in vehicle_detector class to record subsequent frames.
+By summing heatmap from different scale window search in subsequent frames and applying higher heatmap threshold than threshold tested in single frame, false positives are suppressed.

 ---